Reggio Emilia Approach to Early Childhood Education

 3. Learning Through Explorations

 The best way to bring some solace to curious minds is to let them explore, observe, and learn.
-The “100 languages” concept precisely emphasises the fact of how children find their special way of understanding their thoughts and then express themselves.
-Artists worldwide believe that through the art of dancing, singing, sculpting, theatre, and painting, a child can express his thoughts and the world they imagine from their perspective.
+The “100 languages” concept precisely emphasises the fact of how children find their special way of understanding their thoughts and then expressing themselves.
+Artists worldwide believe that through the art of dancing, singing, sculpting, theatre, and painting, children can express their thoughts and the world they imagine from their perspective.

 Principles of Reggio Emilia Approach